 Configuration recommendations:

-Order principle: Always place whitelist rules before the catch-all rule.
-Before deploying, ensure all required production traffic is explicitly allowed above the deny rule.
+Order principle: Place whitelist rules before the catch-all rule.
+Ensure all production traffic is explicitly allowed above the deny rule before deploying.

-Grayscale validation: Initially set the catch-all policy action to Monitor.
-Use Log Audit to analyze traffic, gradually refine policies, and allow only trusted business traffic.
+Grayscale validation: Set the catch-all policy action to Monitor first.
+Use Log Audit to analyze traffic and refine policies.
 After thorough testing, change the action to Deny.

-Environment isolation: Enable the catch-all rule fully in staging environments.
-In production, if you cannot define a complete whitelist immediately, limit the source address of the catch-all rule to test IP ranges to avoid impacting live services.
+Environment isolation: Enable the catch-all rule fully in staging.
+In production, if you cannot define a complete whitelist immediately, limit the source address to test IP ranges to avoid impacting live services.

 Configure policies: Go to the page and configure the following: